learn-with-me/Software-Development-Part-5-DevOps/06-devops/kubernetes.md

     - Docker - run containers on the node
         - pod - containers of an application are tightly coupled in a pod.
 Pod is a smallest unit that can be scheduled for deployment with Kubernetes.
 The group of containers within pod share storage, linux namespace, IP addresses, etc
     - kube-proxy - process for network proxy and load balancer.
 Also handles network routing for TCP and UDP packets.

+##### Node
+Serves as a worker machine in K8s cluster.
+Kubernetes in production recommends atleast a three-node cluster

+###### Requirements
+- A kubelet running
+- Container tooling like Docker
+- A kube-proxy process running
+- a process like supervisord

+##### Minikube
+Tool to run K8s locally.
+A light-weight K8s implementation that creates a VM on your local machine and deploys a simple cluster containing only one node.

+##### Pods
+Simples unit that you can interact with.
+You can create, deploy and delete pods.
+It represents one running process on your cluster.
+If a pod dies for some reason, it will not be rescheduled.
+Always use higher-level constructs to manage and add stability to pods called controllers.

+`Don't use a pod directly.
+Use a controller instead like a deployment.`

+###### what's in here?
+- Docker application container
+- Storage resources
+- Unique network IP
+- Options that govern that how a container should run

+###### States
+- Pending - Pod has been accepted by the K8s system but the container has not been created yet.
+- Running - Pod has been scheduled on a node and all of its containers are created and atleast one container is in a running state.
+- Succeeded - All containers in a pod have exited with an exit status of 0.
+This indicates successful execution and will not be restarted.
+- Failed - All the container in the pod have exited and atleast one container has failed and returned a non-zero exit status.
+- CrashLoopBackOff - Container fails to start for some reason and K8s tries over and over and over again to start the pod.

+##### Controllers

+###### Benefits
+- Application reliability - Multiple instances of an application running, prevent problem if one or more instances fail
+- Scale - When pod experience high volume of requests, K8s allow us to scale up the pods
+- Load balancing - Multiple versions of the pod running allow traffic to flow through different pods and doesn't overload one single pod or node.

+###### Type of Controllers
+- ReplicaSets - Ensures that a specified number of replicas for a pod are running at all times.
+If the number of pods are less that ReplicaSets expect, it'll start up a new pod.
+- Deployments - provides declarative updates for pods and ReplicaSets.
+Internally Deployment manages ReplicaSets, which internally manages Pod.
+Hence deployments can automatically support rollback mechanism.
+    - Use Cases
+        - Pod management: Running a ReplicaSet allows us to deploy a number of pods, and check their status as a single unit.
+        - Scaling a ReplicaSets scales out the pods, and allows for the deployment to handle more traffic.
+- DaemonSets
+- Jobs
+- Services